-You’ve probably heard the term, but getting to the bottom of what a cryptocurrency actually is isn’t always easy.
+You’ve probably heard about Bitcoin, Ethereum or even Dogecoin, but getting to the bottom of how they work isn't easy.
+So what is a cryptocurrency?

 Put simply, it is a kind of virtual money.
 So unlike other forms of currency, there are no physical coins or notes to carry around.
 Instead, transactions happen online and are secured by a digital record, called a ledger, which is distributed to a network of computers that can be located all around the world.
 Once a transaction is put in the ledger it can’t be changed and past entries can’t be tampered with.